 Employees who hold positions classified as regular part-time, full-time faculty, non-exempt regular full-time, and exempt regular full-time receive paid time off for various holidays.
 If a holiday falls on a Saturday, the Friday preceding will be observed as a non-working day; if a holiday falls on a Sunday, the Monday following will be observed as a non-working day.

-Northwest Christian University offers tuition benefits to all full-time employees, their spouse, and their dependent children.
+Bushnell University offers tuition benefits to all full-time employees, their spouse, and their dependent children.
 This benefit is available at the beginning of the second year of full-time employment.

 Other Services and Benefits

-Access to NCU Library
+- Access to Bushnell Library

 Below is a list of general student billing policies.
 For additional information regarding tuition, fees, fines, and other policies and charges, please refer to the Course Catalog.

-It is the responsibility of the student and their family to meet the financial obligation associated with attendance at NCU.
+It is the responsibility of the student and their family to meet the financial obligation associated with attendance at Bushnell.
 Students are strongly encouraged to submit payment or set up a payment plan for their anticipated balance two weeks before the beginning of classes.
 The balance is determined by semester and will be calculated by subtracting all applicable financial aid and payments from the semester’s charges (tuition, fees, room and board).

 Billing statements are offered as a service to students and families.
-Your first statements for both fall and spring semesters will be sent to the permanent address NCU has on record before classes for each semester begin.
+Your first statements for both fall and spring semesters will be sent to the permanent address Bushnell has on record before classes for each semester begin.
 This statement will have Anticipated Semester Financial Aid as listed on the award letter as well as semester charges for tuition and other related expenses, such as room and board.
-Financial aid will not be officially credited to the student’s NCU account until after the add/drop period for registration (typically two weeks from the start of the semester) has ended.
+Financial aid will not be officially credited to the student’s Bushnell account until after the add/drop period for registration (typically two weeks from the start of the semester) has ended.

 New billing statements are printed on the 20th of each month for unpaid balances as well as for any additional or adjusted charges that create a new balance.
 Payments are due on the 1st of the following month and include a 5-day grace period.
 Payments received after the 5th of the month are considered late.
 Late payments are subject to an interest charge of 1.5% per month.
 Statements are sent each month and new interest accrues until balances are paid.
 Students with delinquent accounts will be held from registering for the next semester until any balance is paid or a payment plan is developed.